 Whether you are a first time buyer, home mover, property investor, or are buying commercial premises we can help you with our extensive access to lenders.
-Buy to let and commercial mortgages are not regulated by the Financial Conduct Authority.
+Commercial and some buy to let mortgages are not regulated by the Financial Conduct Authority.

 You can choose to repay your mortgage in certain ways: repayment, interest-only or a combination of the two.

 What is the Process for applying for a mortgage?